 Sex and gender are NOT the same, and neither are binary

 - Gender is NOT defined by one’s sex.
-To put it differently, just because someone’s sex is male does not mean their gender is male.
-Gender is also not restricted to male or female.
-One can be male, female, a blend of both or neither.
+To put it differently, just because someone’s sex is male does not mean they are a man.
+Gender is also not restricted to man or woman.
+One can be a man, a woman, a blend of both or neither.
 Gender is a spectrum and determined by 3 factors; body, identity and expression.

 - Body – how we experience our bodies and how other interact with our body.